-For the 13-14 academic year, the interest rate on the subsidized and unsubsidized versions of this loan for undergraduate students is a fixed rate of 3.86%.
-The interest rate on the unsubsidized version of this loan for graduate students is a fixed rate of 5.41%.
+For the 14-15 academic year, the interest rate on the subsidized and unsubsidized versions of this loan for undergraduate students will be a fixed rate of 4.66%.
+The interest rate on the unsubsidized version of this loan for graduate students is a fixed rate of 6.21%.

-The government charges a 1.051% (for loans first disbursed between July 1, 2013 and November 30, 2013) or 1.072% (for loans first disbursed on or after December 1, 2013) origination fee on the total amount of the Stafford Loan.
-The loan proceeds will be disbursed directly to the student's account, less the 1.051% fee, in two equal amounts, one payment for each half of the loan period.
+The government charges a 1.072% (for loans first disbursed between November 13, 2013 and October 1, 2014) origination fee on the total amount of the Stafford Loan.
+The loan proceeds will be disbursed directly to the student's account, less the 1.072% fee, in equal amounts, one payment for each term in the loan period.

 Repayment of the principal of the loan is deferred while a student is enrolled in school at least half-time.
 Once a student ceases at least half-time enrollment, he/she enters a grace period of six months.
 Repayment begins at the conclusion of the grace period.